tale-toul/OCP4AzureIPI/README.md

 The bastion VM gets both public and private IP addresses assigned to its single NIC.
 The network security group is directly associated with this NIC.

-The operating system disk image used in the bation VM is the latest version of RHEL 8.
+The operating system disk image used in the bastion VM is the latest version of RHEL 8.
 The same definition can be used irrespective of the region where the resources will be deployed.
-The az cli commands used to collect the information for the definition can be found [here](https://docs.microsoft.com/en-us/cli/azure/vm/image?view=azure-cli-latest), for example:
+The az CLI commands used to collect the information for the definition can be found [here](https://docs.microsoft.com/en-us/cli/azure/vm/image?view=azure-cli-latest), for example:

 ```
 $ az vm image list-publishers